WilliamGiare/Astrophysics_Journal_CLub/README.md

 >> Overview of the Acadeimc Year 2020-2021

 In this Repository you can find an Analysis of the data collected during the Sapienza Astrophysics Journal Club Meetings, Academic year 2020/2021.

-The meetings are typically made of two talks with Academics (≥ postdocotral researchers) usually being the first speaker and students (≤ PhD students) the second ones.
-Some meetings consit of ony one talk (eihter Academics or Students).
+The meetings are typically made of two talks of 30 minuts each with Academics (≥ postdocotral researchers) usually being the first speakers and students (≤ PhD students) the second speakers.
+Anyway some meetings consit of ony one talk (hold eihter by Academics or Students).
 - Total Number of **Meetings**: 15
 - Total Number of **Metings with two Speakers**: 10
 - Total Number of **Meetings with one Speaker**: 5
-- Total Number of **Speakers**: 25 (11 Academics and 14 Students)
+- Total Number of **Speakers**: 25 (10 Academics and 15 Students)

 ## Meetings